How to Apply for Scholarships in Holt

 About the Purpose

-Each year, it seems that we get the same question posed to us by student-athletes who are applying for the OMIA Foundation Scholarships in memory of Taylyr Cochran and Craig Anderson.
-The question is: “What should be included in the Statement of Purpose?”
+Each year, it seems that we get the same question posed to us by student-athletes who are applying for scholarships.
+The question is: “What should be included in the Statement of Purpose of a scholarship application package?”
 This is a great question and we are glad it is being asked!
-One of the major reasons that we ask for a Statement of Purpose is to learn more about the applicants but another reason is that it will be helpful to the applicants in their futures.
+One of the major reasons that foundations ask for a Statement of Purpose is to learn more about the applicants but another reason is that it will be helpful to the applicants in their futures.
 For example, many colleges and universities (especially grad schools) ask for a Statement of Purpose and place a lot of value in what the applicants choose to convey through it.
-Therefore, the OMIA Foundation Scholarship application can be sort of a “practice run” for future use!
+Therefore, your college scholarship applications can be sort of a “practice run” for future use!

 The best Statement of Purpose is going to be an honest and a clear representation of the student’s values.
 The first thing the student needs to do is be upfront and straightforward about what is important to you!
 Admissions officers and scholarship committees become frustrated by “cookie cutter” statements that seem too generic.
 For example, if a medical school values volunteerism in its applicants, it wants to see a really strong, deep commitment to those values.
 This means that the applicant didn’t just perform as a greeter in a hospital for a few months to make the application look good.
 A strong commitment to those values would be represented by a long-term volunteer effort where the student experiences real life impact like patient contact hours and physician interaction.
 In addition, the effort itself is not as important as the lessons learned and life-long impact that the experience has given the applicant.
 Again, these things need to be clearly conveyed in the Statement of Purpose.
 Don’t force the committee to try and guess how your life experiences have shaped your values.
 Be very clear and explain how “experience A” has taught you to prioritize “value B.” This is a good way to structure the statement.